1. Is it difficult to say goodbye to your foster animal?

 9. I found a litter of kittens/puppies, how do I find them a foster home?

 HSNEGA is a private, non-profit animal welfare agency and, as such, we are legally prohibited per Georgia state law from taking strays/found animals directly into our facility.
 Additionally, animals that are moved into a foster home situation are already under the care of HSNEGA.
-Please visit our webpage for SURRENDERING YOUR PET for more information on what to do if you have found an animal.
+Click HERE for more information on what to do if you have found an animal.

 10. I need community service hours for school and I love animals, but I’m not 18 years old yet.
 Can I be a Foster Home volunteer?

 Teenagers looking to fulfill community service hours for school are eligible to receive credit for hours spent helping with foster animals in their home.
 However, due to insurance issues and safety concerns, only individuals who are at least 18 years old can sign up as a foster.
-If you are under 18 and need to complete community service hours for school, please visit the VOLUNTEER section of our website for other options to complete your community service requirements.
+If you are under 18 and need to complete community service hours for school, please click HERE for other options to complete your community service requirements.

 Give with Confidence